-Investigation Dept.-To avoid regrets, we earnestly urge our friends not to give money to any alleged Jewish Missionary work or worker until they have thoroughly investigated the claims made by such persons.
+Investigation Dept .- To avoid regrets, we earnestly urge our friends not to give money to any alleged Jewish Missionary work or worker until they have thoroughly investigated the claims made by such persons.
 Numerous frauds abound in all kinds of Christian work and we are doing our best to eliminate them from the Jewish missionary field; we need your help and we ask you to send us any appeals you may get, so that we can make investigations and report to you on their merits.
-We offer this service to all of our contributors free of any A Better Way-Is to give us your charge, and we promise you abso-
+We offer this service to all of our contributors free of any charge, and we promise you absomoney while living.
+We accept such lutely unbiased and frank information.